-Where a claim of immunity is based on subpart 230(c)(2)(A), it had historically been more difficult to establish entitlement short of summary judgment because, unlike section 230(c)(1) which is self-executing,37 subpart 230(c)(2)(A) requires a showing of voluntary action undertaken in good faith to benefit from the exemption.38 Courts increasingly have dismissed claims under 230(c)(2) where good faith is apparent on the face of plaintiff's Complaint or where efforts by the plaintiff to allege bad faith have failed because they are based on legal conclusions or boilerplate assertions, rather than actual facts.39 allowing search results that allegedly led to sites offering counterfeit pharmaceuticals and pirated music, where the provider would have been entitled to CDA immunity if it had been sued, because the administrative subpoena served was not self-executing and the prospect of an enforcement action was "not sufficiently imminent or defined to justify an injunction.").
+Where a claim of immunity is based on subpart 230(c)(2)(A), it had historically been more difficult to establish entitlement short of summary judgment because, unlike section 230(c)(1) which is self-executing, subpart 230(c)(2)(A) requires a showing of voluntary action undertaken in good faith to benefit from the exemption.
+Courts increasingly have dismissed claims under 230(c)(2) where good faith is apparent on the face of plaintiff's Complaint or where efforts by the plaintiff to allege bad faith have failed because they are based on legal conclusions or boilerplate assertions, rather than actual facts.